-Effective December 31, 2011, the Plan will be frozen and no additional benefits will accrue.
+Effective December 31, 2011, the Plan was frozen and no additional benefits will accrue.
 Under the provision of the amendment, any employee hired after December 1, 2010, will not be eligible to become a participant in the Plan.
 As of December 31, 2011, all participants will stop accruing benefits.
 Employees with five or more years of service will remain vested.
 Employees with at least one year of service as of December 31, 2011, will be allowed to continue to add years of service towards vesting after the freeze date.

 In December, 2010, and February, 2011, the Plan's Trustees initiated the option to allow eligible participants to voluntarily elect to receive lump-sum payments.
-During the fiscal year, the Plan made payments to those eligible participants.
-The total amount of lump-sum payments made in fiscal year 2011 was \$24.3 million.
+The Plan made payments to those eligible participants.
+The total amount of lump-sum payments made in fiscal years 2012 and 2011 were \$65.1 million \$24.3 million, respectively.
 This amount is included in the benefits paid to participants.